akivalichtner/workload/README.md

 When the transaction commits, the API service sends a commit message to the transaction lifecycle topic.
 All data service instances subscribe to this topic.
 When a data service instance receives the message it prunes the row history for its rows and releases the transaction's locks.
 A two-phase commit is not necessary because the locks on the rows in each data service instance were totally ordered (on the table topic) and they were all previously granted.

+When a node fails the virtual synchrony service detects this and notifies all nodes.
+The nodes pause further actions and run recovery.
+All missed messages that can be retransmitted are retransmitted.
+Where necessary, transactions are rolled back.
+After all nodes have run their recovery the virtual synchrony service installs a new view of the cluster and processing continues.

 # TODO

 - Authentication